BertilleT/classificrops/source/docuPages/Nomenclature_Wallance.rst

 3) both in one table
     comparison table
-    Wallonie | France
+    Wallonia | France

 Recap of this section :
-Wallonie and France have differents way to classify their agricultural plots, which makes impossible to analys the evolution of agricultural parcesl of the 2 countries combined.
+Wallonia and France have different way to classify their agricultural plots, which makes impossible to analyse the evolution of agricultural parcels of the 2 countries combined.
 We understand why, to study agricultural plots at an european level, we have to draw a shared classification for all countries from Europe... which brings us to the folowwing question : how to define a shared classification ?